Koromix/rygel/web/koromix.dev/005_koffi.md

 This is still in development, bugs are to expected.
 More tests will come in the near future.

-You can find more information about Koffi (installation, tests, etc.) [in the official repository](https://github.com/Koromix/luigi/tree/master/koffi).
+You can find more information about Koffi (installation, tests, etc.) on [the NPM page](https://www.npmjs.com/package/koffi) or in [the official repository](https://github.com/Koromix/luigi/tree/master/koffi).

 #example# Example